 A senior recital for students whose emphasis is in Piano, Organ, Accompanying, Choral Conduction, Voice, Composition, Orchestral Instrument, and Praise Ministry, Preparation for and performance of selected pieces in the students principal instrument.
-The graduates are required courses.
+The graduates are required to take the course.